glasnt/talks/2016_03_DjangoConEU/slides.md

 Hardware keyboard x 14 + LUA script + Autohotkey

 Also Emojili - a hack as a joke, but they were approched by VCs

+They had an iphone and android app

+Electromagnetic field talk about the fun they had trying to create this bodge

 ---

  <div style='width: 50%; margin: 0 auto;'><p align='center'><img height='400px' src='pictures/e/atom.svg'></p></div> <!-- .slide: class="center" -->